 The first half of the walk is characterised by woodland, the second half by open marshy fields.
 You should also see lots and lots of ponies on this one.

-You can find more details including full logistics and map on my blog post about walking from Brockenhurst to Beaulieu.
+You can find more details including full logistics and map on my guide about walking from Brockenhurst to Beaulieu.

 Final thoughts on the best walks from Brockenhurst